 After the procedure is completed, the gel will be removed from the breast(s).

 After the procedure

-Generally, there is no special type of care following fetal ultrasound.
+Generally, there is no special care following a breast ultrasound.
 However, your health care provider may give you additional or alternate instructions after the procedure, depending on your particular situation.

 The content provided here is for informational purposes only, and was not designed to diagnose or treat a health problem or disease, or replace the professional medical advice you receive from your health care provider.
 Please consult your health care provider with any questions or concerns you may have regarding your condition.

 This page contains links to other websites with information about this procedure and related health conditions.
 We hope you find these sites helpful, but please remember we do not control or endorse the information presented on these websites, nor do these sites endorse the information contained here.